canonical/mysql-operator/docs/tutorial/5-integrate-applications.md

 When you integrate two applications, Charmed MySQL automatically sets up a new user and database for you.
 Note the database name we specified when we first deployed the `data-integrator` charm: `--config database-name=test-database`.

 ## Remove the user

 To remove the user, remove the integration.
 Removing the integration automatically removes the user that was created when the integration was created.

 To remove the integration, run the following command:

 ```shell
 juju remove-relation mysql data-integrator
 ```

-Try to connect to the same MySQL you just used in the previous section ([Access the related database](#access-the-related-database)):
+Try to connect to the same MySQL you just used in the previous section ([Access the integrated database](access-the-integrated-database)):

 ```shell
 mysql -h 10.234.188.135 -P 3306 -urelation-5 -pNZWCNOyfSElJW0u6bnQDOWAA -e "show databases"
 ```